akho/cd-or-clone/README.md

 You need to have a recent Perl installed.
 You probably do.
-I recommend also having [Fzf](https://github.com/junegunn/fzf) in your path, and [Zsh](http://zsh.sourceforge.net/) provides the easiest experience.
+I recommend also having [Fzf](https://github.com/junegunn/fzf) in your path.

 If you have [Nix](https://nixos.org/),

     nix-env -i -f .

-installs the script (but not Zsh or Fzf).
+installs the script.

     eval $(cd-or-clone zsh)